JellyTitan/SofleKeyboard/docs/build_guide_choc_mx.md

 - **58 Kailh Choc keyboard switch sockets**.
 Sockets are specific to the PG1350 switch.
 The PCB requires sockets.
 Switches cannot be soldered directly to the board.

 - **58 keycaps**.
 You can use either all in `1u` size but it looks nicer with two `1.5u` for the thumb keys.
+@todo link to choc v1 and choc v2 caps.
+@todo - I heard that some MX caps dont' work with choc v2?

 - **58 diodes**.
   -- Surface Mount: 1N4148W surface mount diodes in SOD123 package.
 Pick any common variation.
 I used `1N4148WTR` (Digi-Key 1655-1360-1-ND).

+  Alternately, you can use through  hole diodes, which are easier to solder.
+These will be _mostly_ hidden under mx keycaps.
+  @todo - modify thumb cluster diode placement?
+What about rotary diode?

   -- Through hole: 1N4148 through hole diode.
 These are common, any old one should do.

 - **2 TRRS connectors**.
 The same type which is used for Corne, Lily58 etc. Technically even TRS should work if you stick to the default serial communication.